Lab930boss/Pill/README.md

 - OpenCV for Linux (Optional)

 ## How to train
-  In order to train darkent for this application, you need to following the steps below. <br />
+  In order to train darkent for this application, you need to follow the steps below. <br />
   ( Reference site:  https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/ ) <br />
   * Prepare for the training and testing data